mikeizbicki/cmc-csci145-math166/README.md

     1. How to use pagerank to find the most important items in a "network"
     1. Trade-offs in runtime and quality of results

-1. *Machine Learning*

-    We will cover everything in *Learning from Data* by Yaser S. Abu-Mostafa, Malik Magdon-Ismail, and Hsuan-Tien Lin.
+1. *Machine Learning* - We will use the textbook *Learning from Data* by Yaser S. Abu-Mostafa, Malik Magdon-Ismail, and Hsuan-Tien Lin.
+    (I will provide you a free copy to keep.)

     <img src=img/book.jpg height=200px />

-    > **NOTE:**
-    > I will provide you all a free copy.

     You will learn:
     1. Techniques